Englebert (tyre manufacturer): History

-In 1898 Oscar Englebert, who till then had worked with rubberised coatings and mats, set up a tyre factory in Belgium, manufacturing pneumatic tyres for bicycles and automobiles, and by 1912 the business employed 400 people.
+In 1898 Oscar Englebert, who till then had worked with rubberised coatings and mats, set up a tyre factory at Herstal in Belgium, manufacturing pneumatic tyres for bicycles and automobiles, and by 1912 the business employed 400 people.
 By 1926 the workforce had grown to 3,500 and was one of Europe's top five rubber manufacturing businesses.
 In 1929, Englebert set up a second tyre plant just across the border at Aachen-Rothe Erde in Germany.
 In 1931 the Société du Pneu Englebert (Englebert Tyre Company) was born.
 The company acquired a French tyre factory in Clairoix in 1936; it was here, in 1937, that Englebert produced their millionth tyre.

 After the war, in 1958, the company entered into a partnership agreement with Uniroyal, then one of the world's top three tyre manufacturers.
 Ten years later, in 1966, the company's name was changed to Uniroyal Englebert.
 In 1979 Uniroyal sold its European business which was integrated into the Continental Tyre Company.
 The Uniroyal brand survived within Continental, but the Englebert brand disappeared.